isabella232/verify-directory-operator/README.md

   name: isvd-server

 spec:
   # Details associated with each directory server replica.
-The id will
+The list of
-  # be used as the server and pod identifier, and the pvc refers to the
-  # pre-created Persistent Volume Claim which will be used to store the
+  # PVCs refers to th pre-created Persistent Volume Claims which will be
-  # directory data for the replica.
+  # used to store the directory data for each replica.
+Each replica must
+  # have its own PVC.
   replicas:
-  - id:  replica-1
-    pvc: replica-1-pvc
+    pvcs:
-  - id:  replica-2
+    - replica-1-pvc
-    pvc: replica-2-pvc
+    - replica-2-pvc

   # Details associated with the pods which will be created by the
   # operator.